Brian Scudamore

 Brian Scudamore (b.
 March 16, 1970) is an American–born, Canadian entrepreneur.
 He is the founder and CEO of O2E Brands, the parent company of 1-800-GOT-JUNK?, WOW 1 DAY PAINTING, and Shack Shine.
 He is a regular contributor to Forbes, writing about small business ownership, franchising, and building corporate culture.
 His first book, WTF?!
 (Willing to Fail): How Failure Can Be Your Key to Success, was published in 2018 and his second book, BYOB: Build Your Own Business, Be Your Own Boss, was published in 2022.

+On April 4, 2024, CBC announced he will join as an investor on Season 19 of Dragon's Den.